 Although lift-sharing with companies like Bla Bla Car is sometimes popular, many people like to be alone or with people they know when travelling by car.
 Car-sharing clubs own the car and pay for absolutely everything apart from the hourly rental you pay (with grace periods) and a tiny surcharge per mile, of around 20p or so.
 For that, people that drive less than 10,000 miles a year get the benefits of a modern safe car, but none of the hassle.
 They pay for the vehicle and the road tax, insurance, MOT, cleaning, repairs and most have a gas and breakdown card in the car.
+Also read tips to be a greener driver and making roads safer for wildlife.

 Some car clubs don’t allow pets, so check due to allergies.
 Others have bigger fleets with pet-friendly vehicles, and ones that are suitable for buggies, wheelchairs, roof racks etc. Just see what’s available near you.
 Usually you just pay a small joining fee and then sign up to rent by the hour or for cheaper rates overnight.
 The advantage is that you get a car without any of the normal expense and hassle.
 And it frees up parking spaces, because each vehicle is used throughout the day.
 In cities where the average car is used by around 20 people, this means 19 cars less on the road.